Senate health care vote expected after Sen. McCain recovers

 "While John is recovering, the Senate will continue our work on legislative items and nominations, and will defer consideration of the Better Care Act," McConnell said Saturday.

-A nonpartisan Congressional Budget Office score on the legislation is expected early this week.
+A nonpartisan Congressional Budget Office score on the legislation was expected early this week.
+A spokesperson for the Senate Budget Committee said Sunday that the CBO will not release a score on Monday.
+The date that the score will be released is not clear.

 The Republican proposal received more tough news this weekend with a new ABC News/Washington Post poll that found more people prefer to keep the Affordable Care Act to the proposed Republican health care bill by a two-to-one margin.